-- A Mobile app helps to track all of above and a weekly report is generated and sent through email.
+- A Mobile app helps to evaluate all of the above, and a weekly report is generated and sent through email.
 This is very helpful and motivating if you have a specific fitness goal to achieve.

 - The Fitbit Mobile App has pre-built exercises like Ab workouts, 10-minute warm-ups, etc.

 - There is a "Relax" feature which helps to take control of breath.
-Through watch's vibrations, this activity is targeted to make the user more relaxed and calm using long breaths and the cues to breath-in and out are set by watch's vibrations.
+Through watch's vibrations, this activity is targeted to make the user more relaxed and calm using breathing exercises guided by a series of vibration-based instructions.
 You can have a 2 or a 5-minute breathing session.
 I usually prefer a 2-minute relax session during the day to help me focus and be calmer at work.

 - A single charge lasts for around 3-4 days on average, which is good enough comparing it to competitors.
 Charging the battery full takes less than 40minutes.